Equality, fairness, and justice are all concepts that the United States promotes as some of its highest values.

 The credit scoring industry clearly has a multitude of problems.
 It’s no surprise that an inherently discriminatory system meant to serve for-profit companies has not produced equitable results.

 Perhaps what we really need is a broader conversation about how we judge creditworthiness and how we can create new tools that account for discrimination to create a more equal and just playing field.
-We need to question the assumption that past behavior is a true reflection of someone’s creditworthiness.
+We need to question the assumption that past events represent a true reflection of someone’s current creditworthiness.